mlandis/phyddle/raw_data/README.md

 # Raw data

-This directory contains directories of simulated training replicates for each model.
+The `raw_data` directory contains directories of simulated training replicates for each model.
+Subdirectories represent different pipeline projects.

 The Simulating step will create the following files for simulation replicate `i`:
 ```